Isn’t there another dating app for Asians already? Why do we need another one?

 I don’t want to date someone who’s only interested in dating Asians.
 Is this app still for me?

 It is!
+This app isn't about just dating Asians!
 The average dating app user uses 3-4 dating apps simultaneously to reach different crowds, and chances are, you do, too!
 So, the crowd on Alike isn’t interested in only dating Asians, but they are open to it and see the value of meeting someone with a similar background and experience.
 If you’re open to dating Asians, Alike is the best place to do it because you’ll get to see their personality and hear their voice!

 Is your platform open to LGBTQ+ users?